-The network ports are used to send and receive:
+The network port is used to send and receive:

-- up to eight AVB audio streams when connected to AVB switches and endpoints, - · one CRF clock stream. - · remote status/control with ATDECC, and - remote status/control with HTTP over IP routed networks.
+- up to eight AVB audio streams when connected to AVB switches and endpoints, - · remote status/control with ATDECC, and - remote status/control with HTTP over IP routed networks.

-The current link state is also shown on the display of the M-32 AD Pro II.
-Two network port icons in the menu reveal the following states:
+The current link state is also shown on the display of the M-32 AD Pro.
+A small network port icon between the STATE and INPUT tabs can display the following states: